 - Providing disability information or documentation

 The first part of this process is to self-identify as a student with a disability requesting accommodations.
 Self-identify means the student recognizes they have a disability and would like to request accommodations.
 Student’s attending a post-secondary institution are responsible for identifying themselves to Accessibility Resources, as a person with a disability.
-To begin this process, please review the instructions and information found in the documentation guidelines.
-Once you have become familiar with this process and are ready to begin, you may complete the Request for Accommodations form online.
+To begin this process, complete the Request for Accommodations form online.

 In order to evaluate accommodation and service requests, Accessibility Resources will need information about how your disability is likely to impact you here at MSUM.
 We want to understand the relevant impacts of your disability on tasks like communication, reading, writing, housing, technology, dining, the physical environment, classroom and laboratory and on line learning, etc. Information on the impacts of physical (mobility, dexterity, endurance, etc.), perceptual, cognitive (attention, distractibility, communication, etc.), and behavioral abilities may be helpful as well.